 *Securities and variable annuities are offered through BancWest Investment Services, a registered broker/dealer, Member FINRA/SIPC, and SEC Registered Investment Advisor.
 Financial Advisors are Registered Representatives of BancWest Investment Services.
 Fixed annuities/insurance products are offered through BancWest Insurance Agency in California, (License #0C52321), through BancWest Insurance Agency in Utah and through BancWest Investment Services, Inc. in AZ, CO, IA, ID, KS, MN, MO, ND, NE, NM, NV, OK, OR, SD, WA, WI, WY, HI, GUAM and CNMI.
 Advisory Services are offered through BancWest Investment Services, an SEC-registered investment advisor.
 Bank of the West and its various affiliates and subsidiaries are not tax or legal advisors.
 BancWest Investment Services is a wholly owned subsidiary of Bank of the West and a part of the Wealth Management Group.
 BancWest Holding Inc. is the holding company for Bank of the West.
 BancWest Holding Inc. is a wholly owned subsidiary of BNP Paribas.

 **Assets under management refers to assets under administration, management, advisement, and on deposit, including assets with our affiliate BancWest Investment Services ("BancWest") as of December 31, 2015.

+Deposit and loan products offered by Bank of the West, Member FDIC and Equal Housing Lender.
 In South Dakota, Bank of the West operates under the name Bank of the West California.
 Bank of the West Wealth Management offers products and services through Bank of the West and its various affiliates and subsidiaries.